lluisalemanypuig/elo-chess-tracker/README.md

 ### Initialize the database

-First, in the root directory of the repository, first initialize the sample database and system configuration file with the following command
+First, in the root directory of the repository, initialize the sample database and system configuration file with the following command

 	$ ./initialize.sh

-This will generate an empty database with the following pairs of users and passwords:
+This will prompt you to create a self-signed SSL certificate.
+Fill in the fields with the appropriate data.
+The script will set any necessary files in the `configuration.json` file.

+The database generated will have the following directory structure:

+	webpage
+	├── configuration.json
+	├── database
+	│   ├── challenges
+	│   ├── games
+	│   └── users
+	│       ├── anatoly.karpov
+	│       ├── bobby.fischer
+	│       ├── emanuel.lasker
+	│       ├── magnus.carlsen
+	│       ├── mikhail.botvinnik
+	│       └── vasily.smyslov
+	├── icons
+	└── ssl
+		├── server.cert
+		└── server.key

+The directory `webpage` can be renamed with any name.
+The default users in the database are the following:

 	Username           | Password                          | Role
 	---------------------------------------------------------------------------------